AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ## Methods

 ### Experimental Design
-**general idea of exprimental design** Experiments were conducted using the laboratory apparatus illustrated in figure 1.
-Cornell University tap water was pumped into the system and mixed with a concentrated stock suspension of kaolin clay and humic acid to form a feed-back regulated constant turbidity raw water source.
-ProCoDA software was used to give a close loop control on the clay pump speed according to the target influent turbidity we set, ProCoDA can maintain the influent turbidity around the target by adjusting the pump speed.

-In AguaClara lab, research teams use ProCoDA to control critical apparatus and collect data automatically.
-ProCoDA is a process control software designed by Dr.Weber-Shirk, it allows AguaClara research teams to focus on experimental design and data analysis.
-Process control software can control the speed of peristaltic pumps, regulate flow through solenoid valves, and measure water quality parameters such as temperature, pressure, and dissolved oxygen, the data come from electronic instrument such as turbidity meter, electronic scale and pressure sensor can be automatically recorded into spreadsheet.

-Polyaluminium chloride (PACl) coagulant acquired form Cornell water treatment plant with a concentration of  70.9mg/L was used to prepare the coagulant solution which used to treat the synthetic raw water.
-The coagulant dosage was regulated by adjusting the rotation speed of peristaltic pump, which was also done by ProCoDA.

-A tube flocculator was used in our research because it can be idealized as a high Peclet-number reactor much like a baffle hydraulic flocculater which is used in real AguaClara plant.
-Besides, the fluid in the tube flocculator is laminar, the average velocity gradient in laminar tube flow is well defined (Weber-Shirk and Lion).
 Two upflow contact chambers are set before the fluid enters the flocculator, they are places for coagulant to collide with particles in water.
-In the first contact chamber, coagulants collide and then will be covered by humic acid, which is the first stage addition.
+In the first contact chamber, coagulants collide and then will be covered by humic acid, which is the first stage of the addition.
+Originally, the pump was designed to input the correct coagulant dosage before each contact chamber, allowing the two stage coagulant addition.
+However, the ProCoDA system we used had its limit, the maximum number of pump it could control was 2, so there had to be one coagulant pump under manual control.
+So we changed the design, we used the second pump to drain from the first pump when we ran the two stages addition experiment.

-Originally, both two clay pumps are designed to control by ProCoDA to achieve a two stage coagulant addition.
-In practice, there is only two ports for external electronic instrument, thus ProCoDA can only control two pumps.
-Among them, one have to be used to implement the feedback control on influent turbidity.
-The design was changed accordingly, when conducted two stage addition experiment, after the coagulant was drained out of the stock tank by the first pump, the second pump was turned on to drain from the coagulant stream.
-The speed of the first pump was fixed while that of the second pump was adjusted by ProCoDAA T-connection between the two coagulant pumps was used to achieve this function.The first pump determined the total amount of coagulant being put into the system, while the second coagulant pump determined the allocation between the first and second stage addition.**this paragraph need to be reviewed**

-Figure n: T connection

-**current process**
-At present, our experiment method is as follow.
-Since testing the effect of humic acid is not our principal task, the concentration of humic acid is fixed while the influent turbidity and coagulant dosage are controlled variable.
-By doing so, the effect of turbidity on particle removal efficiency and the optimal coagulant dosage can be tested.
-Three different value of target influent turbidity will be use, they are 50NTU, 100NTU and 150NTU respectively.
-The coagulant dosage will be varied by the increment function built in ProCoDA.

-First, a series of one stage experiments were carried out while kept the second coagulant pump closed.
-The goal of one stage addition experiment was finding the coagulant dosage can reduce the effluent turbidity to 3 NTU or less, so that the effluent water can meet the AguaClara filter system requirement.
-The data generated in one stage experiment was also used to compared the efficiency of different addition method.
-Optimal dosage found by one stage experiment was set to be the total coagulant addition in the two stage experiment.  *We divided the dosage into two parts, where we would find the perfect distribution, at that point most of the coagulant from the first coagulant pump would be used to absorb the humic acid in the system, and coagulant adds by the second pump would only work on lowering the turbidity to be able to attach to every particle in the system to its surface.
-This helped us test whether or not having a second dosage of coagulant before the second contact chamber would make the experiment perform better than the total amount of coagulant dosage in one stage.*
 <div class="alert alert-block alert-danger">
 First sentence is a run-on.
 Do not include "should" in that sentence because there either are or are not.